 Introduction to organizational discourse and relevant theory and its application to designing, writing, editing and producing documents such as newsletters, white papers, annual reports and web sites.
 The course provides guided practice as students work individually and in teams to produce deliverables that reflect the principles of effective print and electronic communication with internal and external audiences.

-3343 Workshop in Poetry (3-3-0)
+3343 Workshop in Fiction (3-3-0)

-Prerequisite: 3 hours of literature.
+Prerequisite: 3 hours of literature

+The study of poetry and poetics, including such topics as genre, modes of invention, craft and prosody; with a consideration of poetry through

+history and across cultures.